Ashkan-Yaldaie/thesis/documents/Thesis.md

 - One remotely controlled switch with dimming functionality
 - A sensor that determines whether a door is open or closed

-Another package that costs €209 contains three extra distantly controlled sockets plus a thermometer for the refrigerator.
-The user is able to control these devices locally and remotely. (clas ohlson 2015)
+Another package that costs €209 contains three extra distantly controlled sockets plus a thermometer for the refrigerator. product's users are able to control these devices locally and remotely. (clas ohlson 2015)

 ## Implementation of a home automation and security system